RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Our Method:

+Most of the previous learning-based graph partitioning methods involve a combination of GNNs and RL \cite{shah2024neurocut}.
+However, GNNs face limitations as they only aggregate the local structure of the graph, necessitating an initial partition followed by fine-tuning.
+In contrast, \ourmodel produces ring and wedge partition results directly.
+To generate a good partition, we aim for \ourmodel to learn the global view of the graph.
+To achieve this we use a Transformer-based architecture.
 Recently, Transformers have achieved remarkable success across various domains, utilizing Multi-Head Attention to facilitate global information exchange, thus demonstrating superior performance in diverse tasks.
-For our specific problem, we aim for the model to learn the global view of the graph, leading us to naturally select the Transformer architecture.
 However, Transformers typically require sequential input, rendering them ill-suited for graph representations.
-To address this issue, we employ two transformations, Ring Transformation and Wedge Transformation, on the graph.
-These new representations maintain equivalence with the original graph for the purposes of Ring Partitioning or Wedge Partitioning, while re-organizing the data into a sequential format suitable for input into the Transformer.
+To address this issue, we employ two transformations, Ring Transformation and Wedge Transformation, on the graph. \textit{These new representations maintain equivalence with the original graph to generate Ring Partitioning or Wedge Partitioning, while making the data sequential to enable the transformer-based model.}

-\subsubsection{Ring Transformation}
+\subsubsection{Ring Transformation.}

-Since the ring partition remains unchanged when rotating the graph around the center $o$, we can project each node onto the $x$-axis.
+First, note that the ring partition remains unchanged when rotating the graph around a chosen center $o$, we can project each node on the $x$-axis.
 More specifically, if a node has polar coordinates $(r, \theta)$, the projection will map it to the coordinate $(r, 0)$.
-Figure \ref{fig:transform} (b) illustrates this projection onto the line.
-We can observe that when the order of nodes on the line remains unchanged, we can adjust the radius of any point, and the partition results in the new graph will be identical to those in the original graph.
-By applying this conclusion, we can transform a standard graph into a simplified version where every node is represented by the coordinates $(X, 0)$, where $X$ is the radius order of the node among all nodes.
+Figure \ref{fig:model} (a) \ifextendedversion and Figure \ref{fig:transform} (b) \fi illustrate this projection onto the line.
+When the order of nodes on the line remains unchanged, we can adjust the radius of any point, and the partition results in the new graph will be identical to those in the original graph.
+By applying this observation, we can transform a standard graph into a simplified version where every node is represented by the coordinates $(X, 0)$, where $X$ is the radius order of the node among all nodes.
 This transformation does not alter the order of the nodes or the existing partitions.
-The result of this transformation is displayed on the right side of Figure \ref{fig:ring-wedge-sample} (b).
+The final result of this transformation is shown on the left in Figure \ref{fig:model}(a) \ifextendedversion and Figure \ref{fig:transform}(b) \fi .

-\subsubsection{Wedge Transformation}
+\subsubsection{Wedge Transformation.}